 Iowa Dem Party Says Delay Due To 'Reporting Issue'; County Chairs Blame Malfunctions

+"We are validating every piece of data we have against our paper trail," Price said.
+"That system is taking longer than expected but it's in place to ensure we are eventually able to report results with full confidence."

+Price said the party is continuing to update the campaigns.
+He took no questions.

-The Iowa Democratic Party says the unusual delay in reporting caucus results Monday night is due to "inconsistencies" they found in a few results sets, and is not "a hack or intrusion."
+The Iowa Democratic Party blamed "inconsistencies" found in a few results sets, noting it was not "a hack or intrusion."
+But multiple county chairs on the ground blamed malfunctions, including on an app used to report results.

 "We found inconsistencies in the reporting of three sets of results.
 In addition to the tech systems being used to tabulate results, we are also using photos of results and a paper trail to validate that all results match and ensure that we have confidence and accuracy in the numbers we report," Iowa Democratic Party Communications Director Mandy McClure said in a statement.